octokit/plugin-rest-endpoint-methods.js/docs/pulls/createReviewComment.md

 </td></tr>
 <tr><td>side</td><td>no</td><td>

 **Required with `comfort-fade` preview**.
 In a split diff view, the side of the diff that the pull request's changes appear on.
 Can be `LEFT` or `RIGHT`.
 Use `LEFT` for deletions that appear in red.
 Use `RIGHT` for additions that appear in green or unchanged lines that appear in white and are shown for context.
 For a multi-line comment, side represents whether the last line of the comment range is a deletion or addition.
-For more information, see "[Diff view options](https://docs.github.com/en/articles/about-comparing-branches-in-pull-requests#diff-view-options)".
+For more information, see "[Diff view options](https://help.github.com/en/articles/about-comparing-branches-in-pull-requests#diff-view-options)" in the GitHub Help documentation.

 </td></tr>
 <tr><td>line</td><td>no</td><td>